SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 Those 3 groups add up to 100 senators, and the conviction votes are 2/3 of those present.
-The currently relevant numbers would lead us to speculate that 10 Republicans vote for conviction, 30 Republicans are present and vote for acquittal, and 10 Republicans are absent and ambiguously not voting.)
+The currently relevant numbers would lead us to speculate that perhaps 10 Republicans would vote for conviction, 30 Republicans could be present and vote for acquittal to pose for their Trumpy constituents, and 10 Republicans would have to be absent and ambiguously not voting.)

 I'm too angry and disgusted with the GOP to see much hope that either of those ways will happen.
 They both require getting into the heads of Republican senators, knowing what